Research Team

 Dr. Gilmore-Bykovskyi leads an active research program focused on improving equitable, patient- and caregiver-centered care for people living with or at risk for Alzheimer’s disease and related dementias (ADRD).
 Her work targets structural and health system barriers, particularly during high-risk periods like emergency care, hospitalization, and late-stage disease.
 She has advanced health services research for ADRD, with over 80 publications and multiple NIH and foundation-funded projects.
 Her recent work explores paradoxical lucidity in people with advanced ADRD near the end of life.

-Dr. Gilmore-Bykovskyi also serves as Associate Vice Chair of Research in the Department of Emergency Medicine and founding Deputy Director of the UW–Madison Center for Health Disparities Research.
-She co-leads the NIA-funded EMBRACE AD/ADRD Roybal Center and the Wisconsin Alzheimer’s Disease Research Center Care Research Core.
-In 2023, she was honored to co-chair the NIA National Research Summit on Care, Services, and Supports for Persons Living with Dementia and Their Caregivers.
+Dr. Gilmore-Bykovskyi also serves as Vice Chair of Research and the John and Tashia Morgridge Chair of Emergency Medicine Research in the Department of Emergency Medicine and founding Deputy Director of the UW–Madison Center for Health Disparities Research.
+She co-leads the NIA-funded EMBRACE AD/ADRD Roybal Center and Wisconsin Alzheimer’s Disease Research Center Care Research Core.
+She also leads the High Risk Populations and Disparities Core with the NIH-funded IMPACT Collaboratory, which works to build capacity for conducting pragmatic clinical trials for people living with dementia and their care partners.

 Brian Patterson